rickbingpan/ChIP-seq/README.md

    ![image](https://github.com/rickbingpan/ChIP-seq/assets/92712179/f099d9da-a520-4dee-9279-3fbbbce69112)

 3. Learn model: The script uses [`ChromHMM`](https://compbio.mit.edu/ChromHMM/) to learn a model based on the binarized data.
-Users need to parse `emissions_*.png` in the results folder.
+Users can set their own modeling training number, If two states need to be merged, the user can use the `merge_state_mean.py` script to merge. `emissions_*.png` is an important result of this step.
 4. Reorder states: The script reorders the chromatin states based on a predefined order specified in the `chromhmm.reorder.hmnames.txt` and  `chromhmm.reorder.states.txt` files.
 Users need to order proper chromatin states based on `emissions_*.png` and [`reference`](https://www.nature.com/articles/nature14248).
 Files format as follows:

    ![image](https://github.com/rickbingpan/ChIP-seq/assets/92712179/16de2805-9552-4c1f-b808-d54a45947707)